Sunday, July 5 · Week 6

 THE WORK LOG

 Tap it when it happens.
-It’s in Sunday’s Beat.
+It’s in your Sunday Beat.

 Seller-safe, shown not claimed